timsexperiments/intro-to-relational-databases/lessons/05_insert_update_delete_transactions.md

-# Lesson 5: Inserting, Deleting, and Updating Data
+# Lesson 5: Inserting, Updating, and Deleting Data

 ## What You’ll Learn

 - How to insert single and multiple rows into a table
+- How to update data using SET and WHERE
 - How to delete data using the WHERE clause (and why soft deletes are often used)
-- How to update data using SET and WHERE
 - The basics of WHERE clause filtering and standard operators
-- The order of execution for DELETE and UPDATE
+- The order of execution for UPDATE and DELETE
 - How to use transactions to keep your data safe
 - Common pitfalls and best practices

 ## 1. Introduction

-Inserting, deleting, and updating data are the most common ways you’ll interact with a database after creating your tables.
+Inserting, updating, and deleting data are the most common ways you’ll interact with a database after creating your tables.

 - **INSERT** adds new data.
+- **UPDATE** changes existing data.
 - **DELETE** removes data.
-- **UPDATE** changes existing data.

 Understanding how these commands work—and how the WHERE clause controls which rows are affected—is essential for safe, effective database work.